-I know that the love for cute animals is evident here at CF (especially in our weekly Hautelinks column), so this week, I decided to channel that into an easy nail art tutorial with a cat-inspired theme.
+I know that the love for cute animals is evident here at CF (especially in our weekly Hautelinks column), so this week, I decided to channel that into an easy kitten nail art tutorial.
 I hope you guys enjoy!

 What You'll Need: